-The Commerce Commission (Commission) is charged with administering the Commerce Act.
+The Commerce Commission is charged with administering the Commerce Act.
 Part 2 of the Commerce Act prohibits certain restrictive trade practices including:

-- contracts, arrangements or understandings which have the purpose, effect, or likely effect of substantially lessening competition in a market - price-fixing, restricting output and market-sharing arrangements among competitors.
-There are certain exceptions to these prohibitions, including for collaborative conduct that is not carried on for the dominant purpose of lessening competition between the parties, where the conduct is reasonably necessary for the purpose of the collaboration - resale price maintenance arrangements by which suppliers of goods set and enforce sale prices to be charged by re-sellers, and misuse of market power.
-That is, where a person with substantial market power engages in conduct that has the purpose, effect or likely effect of substantially lessening competition in a market in which that person supplies or acquires goods.
+- contracts, arrangements or understandings which have the purpose, effect, or likely effect of substantially lessening competition in a market - price-fixing, restricting output and market-sharing arrangements among competitors - resale price maintenance arrangements by which suppliers of goods set and enforce sale prices to be charged by re-sellers, and taking advantage of a substantial degree of market power for the purpose of restricting entry into a market, deterring competitive conduct, or eliminating a competitor from a market.